Therapies I’ve tried

 Another attempt with yet another chiropractor to address what I assume is TMJ — my jaw and facial muscles ached if I had to sit still for long periods of time — came to naught.
 It later went away with B12, magnesium, and regular use of a couple of yoga poses.

-6. Energy healing, including reiki — to be expanded upon eventually
+7. Energy healing, including reiki

 Under this category I’m filing several types of healing, most working on the concept of the energy field or biofield — the idea that your body is only 10% of who you are, and the rest is a sphere of energy extending around you like a big hamster ball.
 Or alternatively, your body is the peach pit and the energy field is the peach.
 A really big peach.
 Rupert Sheldrake’s morphogenetic field is the closest thing to respectable mainstream science that the concept enjoys, but even so he is barely tolerated by academics and scientists, and probably only because he has a British accent and went to Cambridge.